dariotoman/website/_pages/teaching/eco368/eco_368_reading_papers/reading_papers_slides.md

 ### The Big Questions

-- Who wrote the paper?
+- Who wrote the paper? <!-- .element: class="fragment" data-fragment -->
-- What question are they trying to answer?
+- What question are they trying to answer? <!-- .element: class="fragment" data-fragment -->
-- Why are they asking the question?
+- Why are they asking the question? <!-- .element: class="fragment" data-fragment -->
-- How are they trying to answer it?
+- How are they trying to answer it? <!-- .element: class="fragment" data-fragment -->
-- What are their results?
+- What are their results? <!-- .element: class="fragment" data-fragment -->
-- Do you believe the results?
+- Do you believe the results? <!-- .element: class="fragment" data-fragment -->

 ----